 Fast troubleshooting for clumps, specks, and bleed

 For a broader process view, see the full candle dye and coloring guide.
+If the formula stays smooth but the shade still looks too weak or too heavy, move to the dedicated candle dye amount page before you change timing or cooling.
 If a layered candle is the only place you see bleed, read preventing color bleeding between candle layers before you change the base recipe.
 If the shade cures lighter, darker, or patchier than expected, see fix uneven or off-color candles for batch-saving options.

 Starter Test Temperatures to Add Dye and Pour (by Wax Type)